-1. Need for the project: the applicant must identify the geographical area to be served and provide an estimate of the number of homeless veterans and their needs, poverty and unemployment rates in the area, the gaps in the local community infrastructure that contribute to the employment and other barriers faced by the targeted veterans, and how the project would respond to these needs.
-Include the outlook for job opportunities in the service area.
+1. Need for the project: The applicant must identify the geographical area to be served and provide an estimate of the number of veterans and their needs, poverty and unemployment rates in the area, the gaps in the local community infrastructure that contribute to employment and other employment barriers faced by the targeted veterans and how the project would respond to these needs.
+Also, include the outlook for job opportunities in the service area.

-2. Approach or strategy to increase employment and job retention: Start Printed Page 21759Applicants must be responsive to the Rating Criteria contained in Section VIII and address all of the rating factors as thoroughly as possible in the narrative.
-The applicant must: (a) provide the length of training, the training curriculum and how the training will enhance the eligible veterans' employment opportunities within that geographical area; (b) describe the specific supportive, employment and training services to be provided under this grant and the sequence or flow of such services—flow charts may be provided; (c) provide a plan for follow up to address retention after 90 and 180 days with participants who entered employment.
-(See discussion on results in Section VI.
-D.); and (d) include the required chart of proposed performance goals and planned expenditures listed in Appendix D.
+2. Approach or strategy to provide training, employment and job retention: The applicant must be responsive to the Rating Criteria contained in Section VIII, and address all of the rating factors as thoroughly as possible in the narrative.
+The applicant must: (a) Provide the type(s) of training to be offered, the length of the training, the training curriculum and describe how the training will enhance the eligible veterans' employment opportunities within that geographical area; (b) describe the specific supportive services and employment and training services to be provided under this grant and the sequence or flow of such services—flow charts may be provided; (c) provide a plan for follow up to address retention after 90 and 180 days with participants who entered employment.
+(See discussion on results in Section X. D., Start Printed Page 210212.); and (d) include the required chart of proposed performance goals and planned expenditures listed in Appendix D.

-3. Linkages with other providers of employment and training services to the homeless veterans: Describe the linkages this program will have with other providers of services to homeless veterans outside of the HVRP grant; include a description of the relationship with other employment and training programs such as Disabled Veterans' Outreach Program (DVOP), the Local Veterans' Employment Representative (LVER) program, and programs under the Workforce Investment Act; and list the type of services provided by each.
+3. Linkages with other providers of employment and training services to veterans: The applicant must: describe the linkages this program will have with other providers of services to veterans outside of the grant; include a description of the relationship with other employment and training programs such as Disabled Veterans' Outreach Program (DVOP), the Local Veterans' Employment Representative (LVER) program, and programs operated under the Workforce Investment Act; and list the types of services provided by each.
 Note the type of agreement in place, if applicable.
 Linkages with the workforce development system [including State Employment Security Agencies (State Workforce Agencies)] must be delineated.
-Describe any linkages with any other resources and/or other programs for Homeless veterans.
-Indicate how the program will be coordinated with any efforts for the homeless that are conducted by agencies in the community.
+Describe any linkages with any other resources and/or other programs for veterans.
+Indicate how the program will be coordinated with any efforts for veterans that are conducted by agencies in the community.

-5. Proposed supportive service strategy for veterans: Describe how supportive service resources for veterans will be obtained and used.
-If resources are provided by other sources or linkages, such as Federal, State, local or faith-based and community programs, the applicant must fully explain the use of these resources and why they are necessary.
+4. Proposed supportive service strategy for veterans: Describe how supportive or ancillary service resources for veterans will be obtained and used.
+If resources are provided by other sources or linkages, such as Federal, State, local, or faith-based and community programs, the applicant must fully explain the use of these resources and why they are necessary.

-6. Organizational capability in providing required program activities: The applicant's relevant current or prior experience in operating employment and training programs should be clearly described.
+5. Organization's capability to provide required program activities: The applicant's relevant current or prior experience in operating employment and training programs should be clearly described.
 The applicant must provide information showing outcomes of all past programs in terms of enrollments and placements.
-An applicant which has operated a HVRP or other Homeless Veterans' Employment and Training program, JTPA IV-C program, or VWIP program, must include final or most recent technical performance reports.
-For those applicants with no prior grant experience, a summary narrative of program experience and employment and training performance outcomes is required.
+An applicant which has operated a Veterans' program, JTPA IV-C program, or VWIP program, must include final or most recent technical performance reports.
+For those applicants with no prior VWIP grant experience, a summary narrative of program experience and employment and training performance outcomes is required.
 The applicant must also provide evidence of key staff capability.

-Nonprofit organizations must submit evidence of satisfactory financial management capability, which must include recent financial and/or audit statements.
-(This information is subject to verification by the government—Veterans' Employment and Training Service reserves the right to have a representative within each State provide programmatic and fiscal information about applicants and forward those findings to the National Office during the review of the applications).
+(This information is subject to verification by the government.
+Veterans' Employment and Training Service reserves the right to have a representative within each State provide programmatic and fiscal information about applicants and forward those findings to the VETS National Office during the review of the applications.)

-Note: Resumes, charts, standard forms, transmittal letters, and letters of support are not included in the page count.
+Resumes, charts, and standard forms, transmittal letters, letters of support are not included in the page count.
 [If provided, include these documents as attachments to the technical proposal.]

 IV.
 Budget Narrative Information

-A. A breakout of all personnel costs by position, title, salary rates, and percent of time of each position to be devoted to the proposed project (including subawardees);
+A. A breakout of all personnel costs by position, title, salary rates, and percent of time of each position to be devoted to the proposed project (including sub-grantees);

 B. An explanation and breakout of extraordinary fringe benefit rates and associated charges (i.e., rates exceeding 35% of salaries and wages);

-C. An explanation of the purpose and composition of, and method used to derive the costs of each of the following: travel, equipment, supplies, subawards/ contracts, and any other costs.
+C. An explanation of the purpose and composition of, and method used to derive the costs of each of the following: travel, equipment, supplies, sub-grants/contracts, and any other costs.
 The applicant must include costs of any required travel described in this Solicitation.
-Mileage charges will not exceed 36.5 cents per mile;
+Mileage charges must not exceed 36.5 cents per mile;